Income survey

 • Publishing,

-• Associations or similar work,
+• working with associations or similar organizations,

 •